 Don’t be Afraid to Ask For Help

-The vast majority of tax software is easy to use and straightforward, but some users may find that they have a particularly difficult time using the software or have questions about how it works.
+The vast majority of professional tax software is easy to use and straightforward, but some users may find that they have a particularly difficult time using the software or have questions about how it works.
 If this sounds like you, don’t be afraid to ask for help.

 You may find that a simple search on Google or a call to a customer service representative can help you to resolve your issues.

-When you’re starting a business, you may wonder if it’s worth the cost to use tax software.
-In many cases, it’s worth it to take advantage of the benefits that come with using tax software.
+When you’re starting a business, you may wonder if it’s worth the cost to use professional tax software.
+In many cases, it’s worth it to take advantage of the benefits that come with using tax preparation software.
 Now, you may want to keep in touch with your vendor to see how they are doing, and maintain your software.